Brighton's Rutter denies Tottenham crucial victory with last-gasp strike

 The result might not have been what De Zerbi craved against his former club, but the Italian could not have asked much more of his players.

-Tottenham wobbled after a bright start and got a huge let-off when Jack Hinshelwood's header was touched against his own post by Spurs captain Micky van de Ven.
+"Today I saw signs, I saw blood, character, qualities, organisation with and without the ball," De Zerbi said.
+"Everything to reach our target.

+"The crucial part is to keep this mentality and I told the players to come on Monday afternoon with the same behaviour they showed today."

-Just as Brighton appeared to be taking a grip, however, it was Tottenham who went ahead with Simons heavily involved.
-His dinked cross caught Brighton keeper Bart Verbruggen in two minds and Porro nipped in to head home.
+Tottenham went ahead with Simons heavily involved as he dinked in a cross that caught Brighton keeper Bart Verbruggen in two minds and Porro nipped in to head home.

-De Zerbi celebrated wildly and the tension lifted around the stadium with Simons agonisingly close to making it 2-0 as his side-footed effort struck the woodwork.

 Substitute Lucas Bergvall stole the ball and when it reached Simons he arrowed a shot in off the far post, before racing to the corner where he was engulfed by his teammates.

-Tottenham's frailties returned, however, and the ball was fed in by Jan Paul van Hecke before Rutter's shot bulged the net.
+Tottenham's defensive frailties returned to haunt them, though, and when they failed to clear their area, the ball was fed in by Jan Paul van Hecke and Rutter's shot bulged the net.

+Brighton moved up to ninth with 47 points and in sight of European qualification while Tottenham face five games to save themselves.